Joecstarr/thesis/sections/software/documentation/generators/arborescent.md

 ###### Arborescent Generator Config Structure

-The config structure contains the data needed for generating a set of algebraic tangle trees from a collection of lists of twist vectors.
+The config structure contains the data needed for generating a set of arborescent tangles from a collection of arborescent rootstock and collection of arborescent good scions.

 This includes:

--   An integer representation of the target crossing number.
--   A notation structure for an algebraic tangle tree.
+-   A notation structure for an WPTT.
 -   A pointer to a multidimensional array of twist vectors.
 -   A string buffer for holding the stringified algebraic tangle tree.